Frequently Asked Questions

-The VLP is funded by Interest On Lawyer Trust Account (IOLTA), Civil Legal Aid (funds are from filing fees), local grants and donations.
+The VLP is funded by Interest On Lawyer Trust Account (IOLTA), Civil Legal Aid, local grants and donations.
 The program is not subsidized by federal or state tax dollars.
-There is never a charge for attorney services; however some programs have a minimal administrative fee.
+There is never a charge for attorney services; however, some programs have a minimal administrative fee.

 Who qualifies for VLP services?